GlennChia/01_112_ml_project/README.md

 ## 1.4 Part 5
 The code is contained in the part5 folder.
-If you are using the command line, run the commands: py
+If you are using the command line, run the commands: `python part5_average_perceptron.py` The output file will be

+- <name of dataset e.g. EN/AL/CN/SG>/dev.p5.out.
-The output file will be <name of dataset e.g. EN/AL/CN/SG>/test.p5.out.
+- <name of dataset e.g. EN/AL/CN/SG>/test.p5.out.

 ![](assets/instructions_part5.PNG)